 Challenges of a Senior Dog

 As with any age dog, there are some challenges that should be mentioned with adopting an older dog.
-You might not get to spend as much time with an older dog as you would with one you adopt as a puppy, but the time you do get will be just that much more sweet.
+You might not get to spend as much time with an older dog as you would with one you adopt as a puppy, but the time you do get will be just that much sweeter.

 Older dogs, like older people, are more prone to health issues than younger dogs and may need to make frequent trips to the vet.
-You will have to face vet bills at some point in every animal’s life, but with a senior dog you might might have to take on these issues now versus later.
+You will have to face vet bills at some point in every animal’s life, but with a senior dog you might have to take on these issues now versus later.
 The good news is that shelters can often identify any previous health issues your older pup may have prior to adoption.
 This will help in financial planning for vet bills to come.

 Where to Adopt

 If you are interested in adopting a senior dog, you will have no problem finding one that will work perfectly with your family.
 Shelters across the U.S. have more senior dogs than they can handle.
 There are also rescues specifically dedicated to arranging the adoption of older dogs.
 The Grey Muzzle Organization, Muttville, and others across the nation have senior dogs waiting for someone with an open heart and comfy couch.
 Petfinder also has an option to view senior adoptables in your area.